total-typescript/total-typescript-book/book-content/chapters/04-essential-types-and-annotations.md

 #### Solution 2: Annotating Empty Parameters

-As we know, function parameters always need annotations in TypeScript.
+As we know, function parameters always need annotations in TypeScript (again only for function declarations or non-typed function expressions).

 So, let's update the function declaration parameters so that `a` and `b` are both specified as `string`: